What was Port Moresby like when you arrived in 1967?

 Hell, I said, I've got a new car to come back to!
 Anyway, they accompanied

-Another memorable moment was with another vet from the 19th Bomb Group.
+Another memorable moment was with another veteran from the 19th Bomb Group (19th BG).

 He later went over to a Troop Carrier outfit.
 He described to me where

-his tent was, he could see both Wards Drome and Seven Mile.
+his tent was, he could see both 5 Mile Drome (Ward) and 7 Mile Drome (Jackson).
 I knew of only

 one place where that was possible, so I drove him there.
 Parked the

-car, and then walked to this little value from which one could have
+car, and then we walked to this little valley from which one could have

 seen both strips, and there were these little flattened areas where